 The Kanchenjunga Trek is a remarkable long remote trek into Nepal's most isolated areas of far-eastern Nepal.
 During the journey, you'll explore the area around Kanchenjunga, the second-highest mountain in Nepal and the third highest mountain in the world.
 This mystical mountain range lies on the border of Nepal and India (Sikkim).

-The 24-days circuit trek begins after you fly to Biratnagar from Kathmandu.
+The 24-days Kanchenjunga circuit trek begins after you fly to Bhadrapur from Kathmandu.
 From here, you'll take a drive to Mitlung via Taplejung.
 You'll observe the gradual change in landscape from flatland to hills and mountains during the trek.
 It is an unforgettable adventure journey into the heart of the Himalayas and high mountain valleys.

-In the first half of the Kanchenjunga Circuit Trek, you start a trekking journey to the northern base camp from Mitlung village.
+In the first half of the Kanchenjunga Trek, you start a trekking journey to the northern base camp from Mitlung village.
 The route follows the completely rocky terrain and passes through typical villages such as Chiruwa, Taplethok, Sukethum, Amjilosa, Gyabla, and Ghunsa.
 While passing through several settlements along the route, you'll witness a diversity of rural Nepalese culture and lifestyle.

 On the way to the north base camp, you come across seasonal settlements like Kambachen and Lhonak.
 One of the major highlights of this circuit trek is Kanchenjunga North Base Camp, also known as Pang Pema.
 The base camp rewards you with magical views of the massif Kanchenjunga range, Januu Himal, Chang Himal, and many other peaks covered with ice and snow.